 So how can you improve the quality of your users’ experience on your website?
 What are the key components to a successful UX strategy which delivers more conversions?

-The UX Honeycomb
+The UX Hexagon

 When you look at the centrepiece of UX, you will find that UX is ultimately about providing value to your website’s visitors.
-Peter Morville has a great way of breaking this down into different parts, illustrated through his UX honeycomb:

 At the very least, the UX of your financial website should be useful to your target audience.
 They should be able to find content which provides interesting, compelling and practical value.
 The information you provide should not simply be academic but offer real-world/practical solutions to real problems.